jendrikseipp/vulture/README.md

 (e.g., `--exclude "*settings.py,*/docs/*.py,*/test_*.py,*/.venv/*.py"`).
 The
 exclude patterns are matched against absolute paths.

-Note that releases after 2.10 will parse the project's .gitignore files for exclude patterns if the `--exclude` parameter is unused and if there are no exclude patterns in the pyproject.toml file.
+Vulture 2.11+ parses the `.gitignore` file in the current working directory for exclude patterns if the `--exclude` parameter is unused and if there are no exclude patterns in the pyproject.toml file.